singlestore-labs/singlestore-fivetran-destination/docs/setup-guide.md

 Follow the steps in this guide to connect SingleStore to Fivetran.

-> NOTE: This destination is [partner-built](/docs/partner-built-program).
-For any questions related to SingleStore destination and its documentation, contact SingleStore by raising an issue in the [SingleStore Fivetran Destination](https://github.com/singlestore-labs/singlestore-fivetran-destination) GitHub repository.
+> NOTE: This connector is [partner-built](/docs/partner-built-program).
+For any questions related to SingleStore Destination connector and its documentation, contact SingleStore by raising an issue in the [SingleStore Fivetran Destination Connector](https://github.com/singlestore-labs/singlestore-fivetran-destination) GitHub repository.

 ---